 As shown in Figure 1, portable heater fires were relatively constant throughout the day with some slight variations.
-They were generally at their lowest in the early morning hours, roughly between 5 and 8 a.m., and at their highest from noon to 4 p.m.
-This latter four-hour period accounted for 19 percent of portable heater fires.
+They were generally at their lowest in some of the early morning hours (3 to 4 a.m. and 6 to 7 a.m.) and then peaked several times during the day.
+14